MSUSEL/msusel-ssp-manager/README.md

 ```
 This command will create two containers.
 One is an arangodb container that will host our database.
 The second is a bootstrap container that will populate the database with the data from different cybersecurity collections.
 (The bootstrap process can take up to 45 mins) <br />

-Once the bootstrap finishes, you can see the database in your browser at localhost:8529.
+Once bootstrap finishes, you can see the database in your browser at localhost:8529.
 The username is root and the password is changeme.
 Select the BRON database. <br />

 Go back to the msusel-ssp-manager directory and go into the oscal-processing directory: <br />
 ```